concord-consortium/portal-report/docs/launch.md

 If the query parameters of the url do not include values for `offering` and `class`, we will load in fake data from the `js/data` folder.
 This data gets loaded in much the same way as real data, so can be used for testing.

 If we do have `offering` and `class` parameters, then `api.js` will first attempt to get the data for the offering and class from the portal.
 To do this it also needs a `token` parameter, which is used to authenticate with the portal and expires after one hour.
-Besides the class and offering data, we will also fetch a firestore JWT from the portal, given the classHash (from the fetched class data) and the token.
+Besides the class and offering data, we will also fetch a firestore JWT from the portal, given the classHash (from the fetched class data), the resourceLinkId (from the offering info), and the auth token.
 Using this JWT, we can authenticate with Firestore.
 Once we have successfully authenticated, `receivePortalData` is called in `index.ts`, which starts watching the sequence structure and answer data.

 To test the portal using real data, the easiest way is simply to open a report as a teacher from the portal, and then replace the url host and path with `localhost:8080`.
 Alternatively, if it is OK to mess with the assignment, you can add an additional report to the resource which launches your localhost report.
 An example of this is the "Developers Tracked Questions (Local)" external report.